 Collaborative Design Studio

-I know of very few designers who are an island: self-sufficient, independent and in charge of the entire process from beginning to end.
-And in my limited experience I am aware of even fewer researchers who do their work without any sort of collaborative effort.
-In Collaborative Design Studio, our team of three of my classmates and myself (affectionately named The Honey Badgers) were tasked to propose, design, research and produce a case study.
-The parameters were very open for the semester and the topics and areas for study were limitless.
+I know of very few designers who are an island: self-sufficient, independent, and in charge of the entire process from beginning to end.
+And in my limited experience, I am aware of even fewer researchers who do their work without any sort of collaborative effort.
+In Collaborative Design Studio, our team of three of my classmates and myself (affectionately named The Honey Badgers) were tasked to propose, design, research, and produce a case study.
+The parameters were very open for the semester and the topics and areas for the study were limitless.

 Which is exactly where my team started.
 Without limits.

-The Honey Badgers began formulating research questions which would allow us to examine problems like: how to activate the untapped resources of the American aging population, how to encourage community environments in cities, how to empower people to redesign their lifestyles to reduce consumer debt.
+The Honey Badgers began formulating research questions that would allow us to examine problems like: how to activate the untapped resources of the American aging population, how to encourage community environments in cities, how to empower people to redesign their lifestyles to reduce consumer debt.
 Yeah… really big problems.
-And mind you, we had 16 or so weeks in which to do all of this world-changing-global-reaching-research.
+And mind you, we had 16 or so weeks in which to do all of this world-changing global-reaching research.

 Our team focused on the Character Initiative of the City of Owasso, located roughly 30 miles north of Tulsa, Oklahoma.
 This campaign consists of a series of 48 character-driven words and their definitions appearing on banners and in utility bill inserts posted around the town.
 A new character word/definition combination (words like “benevolence” or “deference” or “compassion”) is presented every month in Owasso for over ten years.
 Upon discovering this initiative, our team became very interested in the reason for and the effects of the placement of these character words on the residents of Owasso.